MarkRBest/markrbest.github.io/_posts/2022-10-29-rust-bar-building.md

 [Heston Model](https://en.wikipedia.org/wiki/Heston_model) in which the process for the volatility is separately modelled and then just assumes everything else is normal.

 This article covers a lot of the information regarding not only these alternative bars but the impact on the statistical properties of the resulting return series [Bars](http://www.sefidian.com/2021/06/12/introduction-to-advanced-candlesticks-in-finance-tick-bars-dollar-bars-volume-bars-and-imbalance-bars/).
-The TLDR; is kurtosis is bad.
-You don't want to find out the trend has changed, but by waiting for a new candle stick close the position is 20% underwater.
+TLDR; kurtosis is bad.
+You don't want to find out the trend has changed, but waiting for a new candle stick left the position 20% underwater.

 Let's start by defining a bar